jaztriumph/twitter-streaming/README.md

             "user_mentions": "[\"HEADmaster\"]"
         },..........]```

- In the response previous and next url contains link for next amd previous data and results contains tweets information
+ In the response previous and next url contains link for next amd previous data and results contains tweets information.
+ Response is same for all APIs.

  ----------------------------------------
  ### Filter API